 How can I get involved?

-Your input is an integral piece of the planning process.
-As the project develops, we’ll be updating this website with information and provide a number of opportunities for feedback.
-The project is currently trying to understand the needs and opportunities for an improved Express Bus service.
+Your input is an integral piece of the planning process and it is always welcomed.
+Although the study has concluded NVTA would like to receive any feedback on its current express bus service.
 NVTA conducted a survey on commute patterns for Napa County residents and workers to help guide the Express Bus study, receiving 760 responses.
-This survey will allow NVTA to identify ways to best align Express Bus transit service with transportation needs.
+This survey allowed NVTA to identify ways to best align Express Bus transit service with transportation needs.
 Download the Survey memo for detailed information about the results, and check out this infographic for a quick summary:

 What are the next steps?